 Those parents who have more than one child preparing for college can transfer any unused funds from one Coverdell ESA to another.
-They can also use these unused funds to start a new Coverdell account for another child.
+They can also use these remaining funds to start a new Coverdell account for another child.

-Coverdell accounts are nice for tax purposes, too.
+Coverdell accounts are helpful for tax purposes, too.
 After-tax dollars can be deposited in a Coverdell account and allowed to grow on a tax-deferred basis.
 In most cases, as long as the money is withdrawn for a qualified education expense, withdrawals are also tax-free.
 However, there are some limits.
 Single parents must have a modified adjusted gross income of $110,000 or less to contribute the full $2,000 in a Coverdell.
 Married parents must make a combined gross income of $220,000 or less to make a full contribution each year.

 Also, parents have to stop making contributions to a Coverdell once their children turn 18.
 If the child ends up not going to college, the funds in a Coverdell will eventually go to the child, even if they never go to college.
-That is a major difference from 529 savings plans.
+That is a significant difference from 529 savings plans.
 Under those plans, parents can usually give the money back to themselves if their children decide not to attend college.

 Parents or grandparents can also set up custodial accounts available under the Uniform Transfers to Minors Act (UTMA) or Unified Gift to Minors Act (UGMA).
-These accounts allow parents or grandparents to invest as much as they'd like each year and in total.
+These accounts allow parents or grandparents to invest as much as they would like each year and in total.
 However, these investments are not tax-free like they are with Coverdell or 529 plans.

 There are plenty of investment choices with UTMA or UGMA accounts, giving parents and grandparents more investment control over their dollars.